depthfirstlearning/depthfirstlearning.com/about.md

 We at DFL share an interest in developing a deeper understanding.
 Together, we chose a few modern papers that we believed were important in inspiring new ideas and research.
-We spent some time understanding each paper and writing down the core concepts on which they were is built.
+We spent some time understanding each paper and writing down the core concepts on which they were built.
 We then found the best material to learn each concept, added exercises to practice our understanding, and met weekly to discuss each of the previous week's readings so that we could rigorously understand the content.